svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 ### Conclusion

-I heard people whispering on the web that loosing a JWT token is like loosing your house keys.
-So be careful.
+I've often heard it said that losing a JWT token is like losing your house keys—anyone who finds it can walk right in.
+So handle your tokens with care.

 ## References